StarRocks/starrocks/docs/table_design/Table_types.md

     > Note: By default, if you do not specify sort key columns, StarRocks uses the **first three** columns as sort key columns.

-  - In the Duplicate Key model, the sort key can consist of some or all of the dimension columns.
+  - In the Duplicate Key table, the sort key can consist of some or all of the dimension columns.

 - You can create indexes such as BITMAP indexes and Bloomfilter indexes at table creation.

-- If two identical records are loaded, the Duplicate Key model retains them as two records, rather than one.
+- If two identical records are loaded, the Duplicate Key table retains them as two records, rather than one.

 ### What to do next

 After a table is created, you can use various data ingestion methods to load data into StarRocks.
 For information about the data ingestion methods that are supported by StarRocks, see [Data import](../loading/Loading_intro.md).

-> Note: When you load data into a table that uses the Duplicate Key model, you can only append data to the table.
+> Note: When you load data into a table that uses the Duplicate Key table, you can only append data to the table.
 You cannot modify the existing data in the table.

-## Aggregate Key model
+## Aggregate Key table

-When you create a table that uses the Aggregate Key model, you can define sort key columns and metric columns and can specify an aggregate function for the metric columns.
+When you create a table that uses the Aggregate Key table, you can define sort key columns and metric columns and can specify an aggregate function for the metric columns.
 If the records to be loaded have the same sort key, the metric columns are aggregated.
-The Aggregate Key model helps reduce the amount of data that needs to be processed for queries, thereby accelerating queries.
+The Aggregate Key table helps reduce the amount of data that needs to be processed for queries, thereby accelerating queries.

 ### Scenarios

-The Aggregate Key model is well suited to data statistics and analytics scenarios.
+The Aggregate Key table is well suited to data statistics and analytics scenarios.
 A few examples are as follows:

 - Help website or app providers analyze the amount of traffic and time that their users spend on a specific website or app and the total number of visits to the website or app.